The Living Heart of Transylvania

 Arrival in Sibius

 Horsemanship is making a comeback in Transylvania.
 Drive to Apos and jump on a horse.
-No matter your proficiency on the saddle, enjoy one of the last few places in the world where you can ride a horse from town to town, through well-kept beech-forests, and by sturdy, stone medieval walls.
-With such echoes out of an Arthurian novel, it is not a surprise that British Royals have found Transylvania simply irresistible.
+No matter your proficiency on the saddle, enjoy one of the last few places in the world where you can ride a horse from town to town, through well-kept beech-forests and past sturdy stone medieval walls.
+With echoes out of an Arthurian novel, it is not a surprise that British Royals have found Transylvania simply irresistible.
 Ride by Biertan fortified church and make your way back to Copsa Mare.
 Read more

 At Home in a Medieval Citadel

 Start the day at Sighisoara, one of the few medieval citadels still inhabited.
 Sighisoara is a place to let your imagination wander and your feet take the lead.
 Lose yourself amidst the colourful facades and winding stairs.
 Let yourself be transported to a time where all those tales of wonder sprung forth.
 Unlike other “well-preserved places”, you will soon discover that Transylvania has not petrified, that there is nothing pastiche about it.

 Travel to the countryside once again and meet a couple that specialises in medicinal plants and herbs, keeping centuries’ old knowledge alive.
 Share a brew with them before heading to Viscri, another charming Saxon village where you’ll settle in a charming local house that has received patronage from the British Royal Family.
 In the evening, head out and meet Janos, the local blacksmith.
 Take a horse cart to the sheepfold and taste fresh local cheeses, an ideal aperitif before dinner and a glass of brandy.